Film, performance, drawings make Turner shortlist

 The four artists named were Spartacus Chetwynd, Luke Fowler, Paul Noble and Elizabeth Price.

-Chetwynd's paintings, carnivalesque performances and sculptural installations utilising handmade costumes and sets are said to create an "atmosphere of joyful improvisation."
+Chetwynd's paintings, carnivalesque performances and sculptural installations utilizing handmade costumes and sets are said to create an "atmosphere of joyful improvisation."

 Fowler weaves found footage and new material into films, which the Tate said evokes "the atmosphere of a particular era", while video artist Price reanimates existing archives of imagery, texts and music in carefully sequenced films.